alinapalacios05/codingprojects/README.md

-Lab 4: Sorting Data
+Lab 4: Statistics

 Link to Lab for more details: https://www.cs.swarthmore.edu/~chaganti/cs31/s20/labs/lab04/

-Overview: We created a program called Lab_4_sorter.c a C program that computes some statistics on a set of values that it reads in from a file.
+Overview: We created a program called Lab_4_stats.c a C program that computes some statistics on a set of values that it reads in from a file.
 The program will use C pointers and dynamic memory allocation to allocate enough space for the set of values it reads in.
 In addition, we wrote a sum function in IA32 assembly that is compiled into a program that we used to test our function.